Chilipp/psyplot_old/docs/index.rst

 attractive, flexible, easily applicable, easily reproducible and especially an interactive visualization of your data.

-The ultimate goal is to help scientiests and especially climate model developers in their daily work by providing a flexibel visualization tool that can be enhanced by their own visualization scripts.
-The package may also be enhanced by the psyplot_gui_ module which provides a graphical user interface for an easier interactive usage.
+The ultimate goal is to help scientists and especially climate model developers in their daily work by providing a flexible visualization tool that can be enhanced by their own visualization scripts. ``psyplot`` can be used through the python command line and through the psyplot_gui_ module which provides a graphical user interface for an easier interactive usage.
+See the :ref:`about` section for more motivation.

 The package is very new and there are many features that will be included in the future.
 So we are very pleased for feedback!
 Please simply raise an issue